Gavinn-B/ClearConsent/README.md

 ---

 ## Usage
+(Optional: Assets folder has a demo document to help test try App)
 1. Open the app in your browser
 2. Click **Choose PDF** and upload a medical consent form
 3. The simplified plain-language version appears on the right